-For a different, totally amazing and customizable party snack you’ve got to try these Fried Party Pasta Chips!
+For a unique, customizable party snack you’ve got to try these Fried Party Pasta Chips!
 Once you make these, you’ll never throw out your leftover pasta again!

 I love putting out different types of appetizers that your guests flip out over.
 Sometimes even the simplest things like this Chicken Caesar Bruschetta or Buffalo Chicken Celery Sticks turn out to be the crowd favorites.